Map Name: 2025-2026 Garden Valley Continuous School Improvement Plan

 Academic Focus

-Academic Focus: Garden Valley Elementary will focus on student academic progress and growth through PLC's, MTSS, GVC, and continuous improvement.
+Academic Focus: Garden Valley Elementary will focus on student academic progress and growth by engaging in PLC's, BARR, MTSS, GVC, to accomplish continuous improvement.

 Innovation

-Innovation: Garden Valley Elementary will focus on innovative instructional practices to engage students in all areas through providing student voice and choice, project based learning, and innovation
+Innovation: Garden Valley Elementary will focus on innovative instructional practices to engage students in all areas by providing student voice and choice and using project based learning.

 School Culture

-School Culture: Garden Valley Elementary will focus on providing a safe, connected, and problem solving school family through social emotional learning, communication, Conscious Discipline structures.
+School Culture: Garden Valley Elementary will focus on providing a safe, connected, and problem solving school family through SEL, communication, BARR, and Conscious Discipline structures.

 Objectives

-• Garden Valley Elementary School will provide a culture of collaboration to continually improve and impact instruction through PLCs.
+• Garden Valley Elementary School will provide a culture of collaboration to continually improve and impact instruction through PLCs and BARR.

-• Garden Valley School will provide a Multi-Tiered System of Support (MTSS) for all students.
+• Garden Valley School will use the BARR program and Multi-Tiered System of Support (MTSS) to support all students.

-• Garden Valley will implement academic strategies to increase student performance and academic success in iReady.
+• Garden Valley will implement academic strategies to increase student performance in ND A+ assessments.

 • Garden Valley will provide all students with access to a highly effective teacher and use of GVC documents.